brianstorti/brianstorti.github.io/_posts/2015-02-19-understanding-bundler-setup-process.md

 ```

 You should see that the app starts to break with that same error (`cannot load such file -- vagalume (LoadError)`), even if you have `vagalume` installed.
 That's good,
-`bundler` is now making sure that our code sees just what it should see, that is, the `gems` listed in the `Gemfile`.
+`Bundler` is now making sure that our code sees just what it should see, that is, the `gems` listed in the `Gemfile`.

 ##### Understanding what is happening